WalkerMao/walkermao.github.io/_posts/2021-10-07-rnn-encoder-decoder-models.md

 <div align='center'>
 <img src="https://www.researchgate.net/profile/Y-Bengio/publication/262877889/figure/fig5/AS:668696091570179@1536440980075/An-illustration-of-the-proposed-RNN-Encoder-Decoder.png" alt="An illustration of the proposed RNN Encoder-Decoder." style="zoom:60%;" />
-<figcaption style="font-size: 80%;"> Fig. An illustration of the proposed RNN Encoder-Decoder. (source: Cho et al., 2014) </figcaption>
+<figcaption style="font-size: 80%;"> Fig. An illustration of the proposed RNN Encoder-Decoder.
+(Source: Cho et al., 2014) </figcaption>
 </div>

 For a RNN, the hidden state updating can be expressed as